symphonycms/wg/docs/working/understanding-xslt.markdown

     //entry[last()]

-The part of the expression that appears in brackets is called a predicate.
+The part of the expression that appears in brackets is called a *predicate*.
 Predicates allow you to specify additional conditions for selecting a node.
 The predicate doesn’t always have to come at the end of the expression, either:

     /data/recent-posts/entry[@id = 2]/title/@handle

 Cool, huh?

-There’s a lot more to XPath than this—the * wildcard, for instance, and functions like position(), count(), and substring(), but we’ll continue to flesh that stuff out over the rest of the book.
+There’s a lot more to XPath than this—the * wildcard, for instance, and functions like `position()`, `count()`, and `substring()`, but we’ll continue to flesh that stuff out over the rest of the book.
 This should be enough for now.

 If you’ve done much web development, hopefully XPath syntax feels sort of natural to you.
 It’s actually not unlike many other selector languages, and the very popular jQuery framework actually supports some XPath syntax itself.
 If you’re confused, though, you might want to read up a bit on your own before we get into more advanced XSLT techniques in later chapters.

 Anyway, now that you’ve gotten a rundown of XPath syntax, let’s get back to the task at hand—explaining the role that templates play in an XSLT transformation.

-What Templates Can Do
+### What Templates Can Do

 A processor takes nearly all of its instructions from templates, so they’ve got to be able to do everything from establishing the structure of an output document and defining processing logic to grabbing, manipulating, and outputting data.

-Control Processor Flow
+#### Control Processor Flow

 One of the most important things a template can do is organize output and control processor flow during a transformation.
 You see this at work in your Home view template.